rdlauer/articles/blues/geofencing/geofencing.md

 # Create a Cellular Heatmap with Raspberry Pi Pico and GPS Geofencing

-Collectively we are gathering *a lot* of sensor data with our IoT projects.
-How much?
-Well, [IDC is predicting](https://www.idc.com/getdoc.jsp?containerId=prAP46737220) more than 55 *billion* IoT devices will be in the field by 2025, capturing upwards of 73 *zettabytes* (that's 80,000,000,000,000 GB) of data 🤯.

-So...we should probably think of something to do with all of this data!

-Broader adoption of IoT solutions is going to hinge upon the creation of useful data dashboards and visualizations, much like what we are going to build today: a heatmap made up of map points acquired with cellular and GPS data.
+A heatmap overlaid on satellite imagery is one of the more tantalizing means of displaying map-based data.
+Considering my newfound love for the Raspberry Pi Pico, and having seen how easy it can be to [add cellular connectivity to the Pico](https://www.hackster.io/brandonsatrom/adding-cellular-to-the-raspberry-pi-pico-b8a4b6), why not combine these loves in a new project?

+Today we are going to build a cellular- and GPS-enabled IoT solution that collects cell signal strength and location data at defined intervals, stored in the cloud, with a web app to display said data in a heatmap.

 ![completed web app](completed-web.jpg)

 *A "heatmap" is a visual representation of data where values are translated into colors.*

-A heatmap overlaid on satellite imagery is one of the more tantalizing means of displaying map-based data.
-Considering my newfound love for the Raspberry Pi Pico, and having seen how easy it can be to [add cellular connectivity to the Pico](https://www.hackster.io/brandonsatrom/adding-cellular-to-the-raspberry-pi-pico-b8a4b6), why not combine these loves in a new project?

 If you'd like a quick two-minute overview of the project, check out this video:

 https://www.youtube.com/watch?v=oEFy60qA7Ao

-Today we are going to build a cellular- and GPS-enabled IoT solution that collects cell signal strength and location data at defined intervals, stored in the cloud, with a web app to display said data in a heatmap.

 *Specifically we will be developing with:*